-Liquidity risk is managed by setting limits to volumes of operating liquidity, concentration level of Bank liabilities and short-term gaps between maturities of assets and liabilities.
-The control of compliance with limits refers to matching the actual amounts of relevant open positions and restrictions imposed on their amount (limit).
+Liquidity risk is managed by setting limits to volumes of operating liquidity or short-term gaps between maturities of assets and liabilities.
+The control of compliance with limits refers to matching the actual amounts of relevant open positions and restrictions imposed on them.
 In the event of failure to comply with the limit, origination reasons are analyzed, and a plan of measures is proposed with the aim of removing the deficiency or changing the existing system of limits.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2019 In Ukrainian Hryvnias and in thousands
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2019 In Ukrainian Hryvnias and in thousands